LGBT+ health evidence review

 The review is led by Dr Michael Brady and launched in July 2025.

-It will conclude in December 2025 with a final report and recommendations for the Secretary of State for Health and Social Care.
+It is due to conclude in January 2026 with a final report and recommendations for the Secretary of State for Health and Social Care.

 Objectives

-1. Identify barriers to accessing healthcare services for LGBT+ people.
+1. Identifying barriers to accessing healthcare services for LGBT+ people.

-2. Explore experiences of healthcare, notably areas of poorer experience.
+2. Exploring experiences of healthcare, notably areas of poorer experience.

-3. Understand the impact of LGBT+ health inequalities on outcomes and patient safety.
+3. Understanding the impact of LGBT+ health inequalities on outcomes and patient safety.

-The review will examine high-need and high-use services including mental health, sexual and reproductive health, HIV, perinatal care, primary care, cancer screening and wellbeing and prevention (for example, smoking, alcohol use and drug use).
+The review examines high-need and high-use services including mental health, sexual and reproductive health, HIV, perinatal care, primary care, cancer screening and wellbeing and prevention (for example, smoking, alcohol use and drug use).

-It will align with the 10 Year Health Plan and the Darzi review’s 3 core shifts:
+It aligns with the 10 Year Health Plan and the Darzi review’s 3 core shifts:

 • sickness to prevention